Kevan MoffettAssistant Professor, Department of Geological Sciences, Jackson School of Geosciences

 Assistant Professor, by courtesy, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering

 Dr. Moffett's core research areas are HYDROLOGIC DYNAMICS and ECOHYDROLOGY.

-The Hydrologic Dynamics and Ecohydrology research group takes an interdisciplinary view of the linked roles of groundwater, surface water, and plant-water interactions in the spatially and temporally variable physical, chemical, and biological cycles of the Earth System.
-Our research broadly addresses four coupled sets of interactions:
+The Hydrologic Dynamics and Ecohydrology research group takes an interdisciplinary view of the linked roles of groundwater, surface water, plant-water interactions, and human water use in the spatially and temporally variable physical, chemical, and biological cycles of the Earth System.
+Our research addresses key coupled sets of interactions:

 .
 Groundwater-Surface Water Interactions